TRUSTED BY PRIVATE CLIENTS, FAMILIES & SOLICITORS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

 Mental Capacity Assessments

-We provide comprehensive face to face assessments conducted by our team of multi-award-winning, registered health and social care professionals.
+We provide comprehensive face-to-face assessments conducted by our team of multi-award-winning and registered health and social care experts.

 Why use NovaCare?

-• We're Bond Solon expert witnesses and retain a 100% acceptance rate for all our reports.
+We're Bond Solon expert witnesses, and we maintain a 100% acceptance rate for all our reports.

-• All qualified professionals with health and care management experience.
+All qualified professionals with health and care leadership experience.

 What we assess